r-hub/blog/content/post/2019-12-19-mutable-api.markdown

   - package development
 ---

 In R, most often, to change an object, you need to re-assign its new value to it.
 But sometimes, things feel different because objects are mutable or it seems they are, be it in base R code or in the code of packages.
 Why and how provide a mutable API/interface in R code?
-In this blog post, we shall explore a few examples to better understand mutable APIs in R.
+In this blog post, we shall explore <s>few odd examples</s> a few examples to better understand mutable APIs in R.

 ## Preamble: what do we mean by mutable?